xalor-ops/NovaLauncher/README.md

 - iOS 17.x and iOS 18.x is supported.
 However, a computer is required.
 For more information, please check out [the official wiki](https://wiki.angelauramc.dev/wiki/faq/ios/JIT.html#what-are-the-methods-to-enable-jit)

 ### Setting up to sideload
-Amethyst can be sideloaded in many ways.
+Nova can be sideloaded in many ways.
 Our recommended solution is to install [TrollStore](https://github.com/opa334/TrollStore) if your iOS version supports it.
 Installing with TrollStore allows you to permanently sign the application, automatically enable JIT, and increase memory limits.

 If you cannot, [AltStore](https://altstore.io) and [SideStore](https://sidestore.io) are your next best options.
 - Signing services that do not use your UDID (and use distribution certificates) are not supported, as Amethyst requires capabilities they do not allow.
 However, if you do managed to gain access to a Development certificate, due to it having the necessary entitlement (being com.apple.security.get-task-allow) to attach a debugger to the running process (enabling JIT), you may use a Development certificate.